 Many companies are also developing tools to help marketing teams organize content around topics.
 Point solutions on the market, such as MarketMuse, identifies content gaps and can help you organize and optimize content by topic cluster.

-HubSpot is also beta testing topic cluster features (If you're a HubSpot customer and want to join our beta tester program, sign up here.) to help customers better manage the process.
+HubSpot also has a Content Strategy tool to help customers help create, execute, and measure content in topics.
 Machine learning helps marketers identify the cluster topics (or long-tail keywords) that their target personas typically search for and offers subtopic suggestions.
 Soon, there will be more tools to help SEOs and marketers create topic clusters and maximize their content strategies.